 If you’re viewing a website on a laptop, if you grab the corner of the browser and shrink it down, the website should respond to the browser size live, and all of its contents should scale down to fit – and then scale back up as well.

-In terms of SEO for a website, it’s extremely important that your website be Mobile Responsive in 2019 and beyond.
+In terms of SEO for a website, it’s extremely important that your website be Mobile Responsive.
 Sites that do not respond to browser sizes automatically are going to have to work MUCH harder to rank well on Google these days.

 All RealtyNinja real estate websites are mobile responsive by default.
 In fact, our websites are actually built on “mobile-first” technology, which prioritizes design aesthetic for mobile browsers.
 This will ensure that your real estate website with RealtyNinja is going to look great and function perfectly for years to come.